meker12/commerce-channels.en/help/amazon-sales-channel/store-integration.md

     - Mexico
     - United Kingdom

-1. In the _Map your Magento attributes to Amazon_ section, do the following:
+1. In the _[!UICONTROL Map your Magento attributes to Amazon]_ section, do the following:

-    - For **Product ID on the Amazon market**, choose the Amazon attribute to map to the [!DNL Commerce] attribute selected below.
+    - For **[!UICONTROL Product ID on the Amazon market]**, choose the Amazon attribute to map to the [!DNL Commerce] attribute selected below.

-       This helps to correctly match corresponding products in your [!DNL Commerce] catalog.
+      This ID helps to correctly match corresponding products in your [!DNL Commerce] catalog.

-    - For **Map a Magento attribute**, choose the [!DNL Commerce] product attribute to map to the Amazon attribute selected above.
+    - For **[!UICONTROL Map a Magento attribute]**, choose the [!DNL Commerce] product attribute to map to the Amazon attribute selected above.

-       [Mapping attributes](./ob-creating-magento-attributes.md) helps ensure your Amazon listing correctly matches to the corresponding product in your [!DNL Commerce] catalog.
+      [Mapping attributes](./ob-creating-magento-attributes.md) helps ensure that your Amazon listing correctly matches to the corresponding product in your [!DNL Commerce] catalog.

 1. Click **[!UICONTROL Connect]**.

-   The modal will close and the new store will appear on the [[!DNL Amazon Sales Channel] home](./amazon-sales-channel-home.md) page with a confirmation message.
+   The dialog closes and the new store appears on the [[!DNL Amazon Sales Channel] home](./amazon-sales-channel-home.md) page with a confirmation message.

 ## Connect a store to Amazon Seller Central